 2. Plan out your budget at the beginning of the month

-Tracking your expenses gives you a clearer picture of how you earn, spend and save your money so you can learn where to cut spending.
-But most importantly, creating a household budget helps you control how you will spend your money going forward.
+Tracking your expenses gives you a clearer picture of how you earn, spend and save your money.
+Most importantly, creating a household budget helps you control how you will spend your money going forward.

-Try out one of these budgeting strategies to implement this New Year’s resolution idea immediately:
+Try out one of these budgeting strategies to implement this New Year’s resolution idea:

 50/30/20 budget: Allocate 50% of your income toward necessary expenses like rent and utilities, 30% toward discretionary spending like dining out and 20% toward savings and debt repayment.